 Stop Collection Calls and Creditor Harassment

-Our Hartford attorneys take legal action against harassing collection calls from creditors, and we legally end the harassment.
+Our Hartford attorneys take legal action against creditor harassment including harassing collection calls from creditors.
+We legally end the harassment.
 If you are receiving letters and phone calls by debt collectors, our law office can stop them.

 Even before you decide to declare bankruptcy, we’ll be able to put an end to the creditor harassment and phone calls you’re experiencing.
 Collection calls, collection letters and harassing communications of all kinds will be put to an end once we begin handling your case.

 End Call Screening and Reading Collection Letters

 What would it feel like to be able to answer your phone again without experiencing the embarrassment and anxiety of having a creditor or collection agency on the other end?
 We will provide you with the powerful tool of the automatic stay which is a legal declaration that all credit actions against you must end until your case is handled through bankruptcy.
 The automatic stay is one of the most effective means of ending the harassment and giving you some breathing space.

 No one goes into debt with the intention of never paying it back, but sometimes the struggles of life have their own way.
 An unexpected illness or job loss can make it difficult to keep up with bills, and once you fall behind, it can feel like an exercise in futility trying to catch up.
 On top of all that stress, you have to deal with constant letters and phone calls from creditors, who often try to make you feel like a criminal for being in debt.

 As soon as you file for chapter 7 or chapter 13 bankruptcy, creditors and collection agencies are forbidden from contacting you or proceeding with any collection efforts or legal actions.
 If they do so, you can in turn take effective legal action against them.